OpenTermsArchive/contrib-versions/Cloudant/Terms of Service.md

 No Other Warranties

-YOU EXPRESSLY UNDERSTAND AND AGREE THAT YOUR USE OF THE HOSTING SERVICES IS AT YOUR SOLE RISK AND THAT THE HOSTING SERVICES ARE PROVIDED “AS IS” AND “AS AVAILABLE” AND THAT THE OPERATION OF THE HOSTING PLATFORM MAY NOT BE UNINTERRUPTED OR ERROR-FREE.
-EXCEPT AS EXPRESSLY SET FORTH IN SECTION “_CLOUDANT WARRANTIES_”, CLOUDANT MAKES NO WARRANTIES IN CONNECTION WITH THE HOSTING SERVICES OR OTHERWISE WITH RESPECT TO THESE TERMS OF SERVICE AND HEREBY DISCLAIMS ANY AND ALL IMPLIED OR STATUTORY WARRANTIES, INCLUDING ALL IMPLIED WARRANTIES OF TITLE, MERCHANTABILITY, NONINFRINGEMENT, FITNESS FOR A PARTICULAR PURPOSE, ERROR-FREE OR UNINTERRUPTED OPERATION AND ANY WARRANTIES ARISING FROM A COURSE OF DEALING OR USAGE OF TRADE.
+YOU EXPRESSLY UNDERSTAND AND AGREE THAT YOUR USE OF THE HOSTING SERVICES IS AT YOUR SOLE RISK AND THAT THE HOSTING SERVICES ARE PROVIDED "AS IS" AND "AS AVAILABLE" AND THAT THE OPERATION OF THE HOSTING PLATFORM MAY NOT BE UNINTERRUPTED OR ERROR-FREE.
+EXCEPT AS EXPRESSLY SET FORTH IN SECTION "_CLOUDANT WARRANTIES_", CLOUDANT MAKES NO WARRANTIES IN CONNECTION WITH THE HOSTING SERVICES OR OTHERWISE WITH RESPECT TO THESE TERMS OF SERVICE AND HEREBY DISCLAIMS ANY AND ALL IMPLIED OR STATUTORY WARRANTIES, INCLUDING ALL IMPLIED WARRANTIES OF TITLE, MERCHANTABILITY, NONINFRINGEMENT, FITNESS FOR A PARTICULAR PURPOSE, ERROR-FREE OR UNINTERRUPTED OPERATION AND ANY WARRANTIES ARISING FROM A COURSE OF DEALING OR USAGE OF TRADE.
 TO THE EXTENT THAT CLOUDANT MAY NOT AS A MATTER OF APPLICABLE LAW DISCLAIM ANY IMPLIED WARRANTY, THE SCOPE AND DURATION OF SUCH WARRANTY WILL BE THE MINIMUM PERMITTED UNDER SUCH LAW.

 Correction of Errors.
 Limitation of Liability Correction of Errors

-In the event of a material error or omission by Cloudant related to the provision of the Hosting Services or cessation in the provision of the Hosting Services, Subscriber’s sole remedy shall be to have Cloudant use commercially reasonable efforts to correct such error, omission, or cessation.
+In the event of a material error or omission by Cloudant related to the provision of the Hosting Services or cessation in the provision of the Hosting Services, Subscriber's sole remedy shall be to have Cloudant use commercially reasonable efforts to correct such error, omission, or cessation.
 Subscriber shall advise Cloudant in writing of such error, omission, or cessation reasonably promptly after discovery thereof by Subscriber.

 Limitation of Liability